ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

 Our approach is well-suited for material-aware image generation tasks, including material transfer between images, image material-guided text-to-image generation, and image material editing with text.
 Results shown in Fig.~\ref{fig:texture_result} demonstrate the high visual quality and flexibility of our method.
 Fig.~\ref{fig:texture_result}(a) shows the results of material transfer, where our method can transfer materials between semantically unrelated objects (e.g., gears and teacups, apples, and dandelions).
 Fig.~\ref{fig:texture_result}(b) shows the material-guided text-to-image generation using a reference image, which we compare with a state-of-the-art personalization method DreamBooth~\cite{ruiz2022dreambooth}.
 DreamBooth requires both prompt learning and model fine-tuning, making it prone to overfitting on specific images and lacking flexibility with single-image input.
 Our method, however, can guide image generation using references with unrelated materials (e.g., rings and snails, teapot, and beetle), demonstrating superior editability.
 Fig.~\ref{fig:texture_result}(c) shows the results of modifying an image's material with natural language.
 We compare our method with a state-of-the-art image editing method InstructPix2Pix~\cite{brooks2022instructpix2pix}, which works on semantically related images (e.g., hummingbird to peacock feather) but fails on semantically unrelated modifications (e.g., teddy to origami).
 Unlike InstructPix2Pix, our method can edit images into completely unrelated materials while retaining their overall appearance and background.

-\paragraph{Style-Aware Image Generation} Our method is also effective for generating artistic images.
+\paragraph{Style-aware image generation} Our method is also effective for generating artistic images.
 The material in a realistic image reflects high-frequency information, while strokes and shapes reflect the same in an artistic image.
 Using a similar approach to material transfer, we can perform style transfer and style-guided text-to-image generation.
-Fig.~\ref{fig:style_result}(a) shows the results of style-guided text-to-image generation, where our method learns the style from a single artistic image and generates new images that are semantically different (e.g., ``\textit{an astronaut landing on a planet}'') or more vivid in content (e.g., ``\textit{a man rowing a boat while a dolphin jumps out of the water}''), while accurately reproducing the reference image's style.
-Fig.~\ref{fig:style_result}(b) shows the results of style transfer, comparing it with the state-of-the-art diffusion-based style transfer method InST~\cite{zhang2023inst}.
+Fig.~\ref{fig:style_result}(a) shows the results of style-guided text-to-image generation, where our method learns the style from a single artistic image and generates new images that are semantically different (e.g., ``{an astronaut landing on a planet}'') or more vivid in content (e.g., ``{a man rowing a boat while a dolphin jumps out of the water}''), while accurately reproducing the reference image's style.
+Fig.~\ref{fig:style_result}(b) shows the results of style transfer, comparing it with the state-of-the-art diffusion-based style transfer method InST~\cite{zhang2023inst}, the GAN-based method JoJoGAN~\cite{chong2022jojogan}, encoder-decoder-based method CAST~\cite{zhang2022cast}, and ViT-based method StyTr$^2$~\cite{deng2022stytr2}.
 Since InST considers the overall appearance of an image as a condition and lacks disentanglement of style and content, the generated image often lacks identity.
+JoJoGAN needs to align the face key points of the content image and style image, so some special styles may cause artifacts and distortions (as shown in the \engordnumber{1} row), and the generated images may have content in-consistency (as shown in the \engordnumber{2} row).
+CAST and StyTr$^2$ fail to transfer the shape changes and large brushstrokes.
 Our method produces more realistic strokes (e.g., the hair in \engordnumber{1} and \engordnumber{3} rows), fewer artifacts (e.g. the \engordnumber{2} row), and better-maintained identity.